manasrpandya/covid19-death-prediction-shaastra-techathon-1-2024-/README.md

 I used various machine learning and deep learning approaches for this purpose and finalised on LSTM model (sequence to sequence).
+UPDATE: I won the competition! out of 150 teams, my team was one of the 7 joint winners